The Organize 365 Story – Part 5

 Home Organization Basics

 I often hear from people requesting “Just tell me how to organize [XYZ] space.”
-I can do that, and I have done it in the 100 Day Home Organization Program where I walk you through organizing the spaces in your home in 15 minutes a day.
+I can do that, and I have done it in The Productive Home Solution where I walk you through organizing the spaces in your home in 15 minutes a day.
 But, as your teacher, I want you to figure out how to order your thoughts and change your mindset so that you can figure out what you need to do in order to organize your home yourself.

 I will always recommend that you start with your Sunday Basket®.
 This ensures you have a place to collect and manage your to-dos, actionable tasks, and ideas.
 Learning these organizing skills and developing your Sunday Basket® will help you gain an extra 5 hours a week you can spend organizing.
 Having your Sunday Basket® system in place helps prevent you from getting frustrated by having to stop, handle life, and then re-start your organizing energy.